-O-8.
+O-13.
 U.S. CANCER DEATH RATES BY STATE

 Each cancer-site-specific section presents the death rate for the given cancer for each state and the District of Columbia, specifying the five highest and the five lowest death rates by state for the most recent 5-year period for all persons, males only, and females only.
-The rates are per 100,000 persons; they are age-adjusted to the US 2000 standard million population.
-(In some previous editions of the CSR, the 1970 US standard million population was used; therefore, death rates in this edition cannot be compared to the rates in those editions.)
+The rates are per 100,000 persons; they are age-adjusted to the 2000 US standard million population.
+(In some previous editions of the CSR, the 1970 US standard million population was used; death rates standardized to the 2000 US standard million population.)